Virgilio Lobregat

-Virgilio Lobregat (23 May 1901 – 30 August 1944) was a Filipino sportsman best known as a football player.
+Virgilio Lobregat (Note: Philipinized version of the Spanish surname Llobregat) (23 May 1901 – 30 August 1944) was a Filipino sportsman best known as a football player.
 He played for Bohemian S.C., Manila Nomads Sports Club and Casino Español de Manila.
 At international level he competed for the Philippines national football team at the Far Eastern Games.
 During World War II, he opposed and fought the Imperial Japanese Army as he joined a guerrilla led by Juan Miguel Elizalde.
 He was executed in August 1944 along with Elizalde and 70 other prisoners at the Manila North Cemetery.

 Early life and education

-Virgilio Lobregat was born in Murcia, Spain on 23 May 1901 but stayed there shortly as his family took him and moved to the Philippine Islands in 1904.
+Virgilio Lobregat was born on 23 May 1901 in Mula, a Spanish municipality in the Region of Murcia, being the fourth and youngest child of a Spanish father Celso Llobregat y Rague and a Filipina mother Antonia Zalvidea y Asunción Cruz.
+He only stayed there shortly as his family took him and moved to the Philippine Islands in 1904.